No. 25: Tommy John and Dr. Frank Jobe (and Steve Busby)

 Andruw Jones, Los Angeles Dodgers center fielder (2008):

-Name the four players voted into the Baseball Hall of Fame who wore No. 25 during their time with the Los Angeles Dodgers.
-Rickey Henderson (2003) and Jim Thome (2009) are two of them, just for one season, at the end of their careers.
-Mike Piazza (1992) wore it for his first 21 games as a September callup before switching to No. 31 for his Rookie of the Year/first NL All Star season (because veteran third baseman Tim Wallach wanted No. 25).
+Four players who wore No. 25 during their time with the Los Angeles Dodgers are now in the Baseball Hall of Fame.
+And none of them are named Tommy John.
+There’s Rickey Henderson (2003) and Jim Thome (2009), who came on for just one year at the end of their careers.
+Mike Piazza wore it for his first 21 games as a September callup in 1992 before switching to No. 31 for his Rookie of the Year/first NL All Star season (because veteran third baseman Tim Wallach wanted No. 25).

 We also have: